About Website Accessibility

 In these examples both visual users and visually-impaired users would both understand where these links go.

 This section outlines considerations for common webpage formatting elements.
-Certain visual elements can bring implications if not used properly.
+A number of commonly used visual elements can bring implications if not properly implemented.

-Most screen readers cannot determine whether text appears bold, underlined, highlighted or italicized!.
+Did you know?
+Most screen readers cannot determine whether text appears bold, underlined, highlighted or italicized!

 A number of limitations can arise through the use of color.
-Special considerations must be taken to ensure the use color does not pose as a barrier especially, visual users who may be colorblind.
+Special considerations must be taken to ensure the use color does not pose as a barrier to information especially, to visual users who may be colorblind.

-According to We Are Color Blind.com, about 4% of the population has some form of color blindness - most are male.
+Did you know?
+According to We Are Color Blind.com, about 4% of the population has some form of colorblindness.
+Many studies suggest that colorblindness is more prevalent in males.

-• For example, avoid marking important information with red.
+• For example, avoid marking important information with the color red.

 • Important!